clebert/powered-up/README.md

 ## Getting started

 This software is still in an early stage of development.
-The individual packages are not yet released on NPM.
 Examples and documentation will be available soon.

 ## Packages